Shirakumo/lichat-protocol/README.md

 See §2.5 for an explanation of the proper syntax of the permissions.
 Note that the server may reduce the set of rules to a simpler set that is semantically equivalent.

+As a shortcut, permissions can also be managed with the `grant` and `deny` updates, which change an individual rule.
+When a server receives a `grant` update, it must update the corresponding rule as follows:

+1. If the rule is `T`, nothing is done.
+1. If the rule is `NIL`, it is changed to `(+ user)`.
+1. If the rule is an exclusion mask, `user` is removed from the mask.
+1. If the rule is an inclusion mask, `user` is added to the mask if they are not already on it.

+When the server receives a `deny` update, it must update the corresponding rule as follows:

+1. If the rule is `T`, it is changed to `(- user)`.
+1. If the rule is `NIL`, nothing is done.
+1. If the rule is an exclusion mask, `user` is added to the mask if they are not already on it.
+1. If the rule is an inclusion mask, `user` is removed from the mask.

+After processing either a `grant` or `deny` update successfully, the update is sent back to the user.

 #### 5.4 Channel Interaction
 A user can interact with a channel in several ways.